Rights of Persons with Disabilities in Thailand:

 Thailand will be reviewed by UN Member States on all its human rights record during its Third Universal Periodic Review (UPR) taking place on 10 November 2021 at the UN Human Rights Council in Geneva (39th Session of the UPR Working Group).

-The UPR Factsheet on Rights of Persons with Disabilities in Thailand was prepared by Manushya Foundation and the Association for the Empowerment the Potential of Women with Disabilities.
+The UPR Factsheet on Rights of Persons with Disabilities in Thailand was prepared by Manushya Foundation and the Association to Empower the Potential of Women with Disabilities.

 The UPR Factsheet examines the compliance of Thailand with the recommendations it received during its 2nd UPR cycle in relation to Rights of Persons with Disabilities in Thailand.
 The number of Persons with Disabilities has increased in recent years.
 However, their rights have not been mainstreamed across all sectors to ensure equal access to social justice, health care, education, and government services